Uganda to open Entebbe Airport this October after COVID-19 Lockdown. Uganda to open Entebbe airport…

 What AA Safaris and Tours will provide you whilst on Safari.

 - Pocket Hand sanitisers will be provided to you, while on safari such that you can keep on sanitizing.
-Our company has been providing hand sanitisers way before COVID-19 was even introduced to the world.
+AA Safaris and Tours Ltd has been providing hand sanitisers way before COVID-19 was even introduced to the world.
 This is because we encourage pure sanitation cause COVID-19 is not the only disease to watch out for whilst traveling around the world.

 - Masks will also be provided at all time, during the safari.
 So you do not have to worry about carrying many masks, while traveling to Uganda.